CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Burt has documented ties to New York City, Boston, and Peterborough, Ontario—have these locations been thoroughly investigated for his whereabouts?
+Burt has known ties to New York City, Boston, and Peterborough, Ontario—has he been located in any of these areas since 1970?

 On August 24, 1970, Sterling Hall at the University of Wisconsin was bombed, killing a 33-year-old researcher and injuring several others while causing $6 million in damage.
-Leo Frederick Burt was identified as a participant in the bombing and was federally indicted on September 2, 1970, for sabotage, destruction of government property, and conspiracy.
-Despite decades of investigation, Burt's current whereabouts remain unknown, though he has known ties to New York City, Boston, and Peterborough, Ontario.
+Leo Frederick Burt was identified as a participant in the bombing and indicted on federal charges of sabotage, destruction of government property, and conspiracy.
+Despite decades of investigation, Burt's current whereabouts remain unknown, though he is believed to have connections to New York City, Boston, and Canada.

 Case